 Ensure the health of your new fish by acclimating them before adding them to their new home tank.
 Failing to acclimate properly is the most common cause of fish dying soon after they're brought home.
 Acclimation not only eases new fish into any temperature change, but it also prevents pH shock, caused by an imbalance of pH between the water in the pet store's tank and your own tank.
 The time it takes to acclimate properly depends on the initial pH imbalance.

 Got an Extra Tank?

 Ideally, new fish should be quarantined in a separate tank for two weeks prior to moving them to their permanent residence in the main tank.
 This allows you to observe the fish for disease or other problems without risking harm to your other fish in the main tank.

 If you have an extra tank available for quarantining, use it, but be sure to acclimate the fish to the quarantine tank just as you would for the main tank.
 If you don't have a quarantine tank, be particularly selective about where you get your fish, and don't buy fish from a tank with any evidence of disease or any sick fish.
 Also, never dump the bagful of water from the store into either the main tank or quarantine tank, to prevent the transfer of disease or parasites into your home tank.

 Acclimation and Transfer Process

 Follow these basic steps to prepare your tank and acclimate the fish carefully before transferring the fish to their new home:

-- Prepare the tank by testing the pH and chlorine levels.
-Chlorine must be zero.
+- Prepare the tank by testing the pH, ammonia and chlorine levels.
+Chlorine and ammonia must be zero.
 Also, verify that the water temperature is suitable for the new fish.
 You will use the pH results when acclimating the fish.
+If there is ammonia or chlorine in the aquarium use a dechlorinator and ammonia binder treatments.

 - Turn off the light in the aquarium to reduce stress on the new fish.
 Also, dim the lights in the room, if possible, or direct light away from the tank.